Request for tenders / proposals / quotations

 On November 23, 2017, the Ontario government passed Regulation 435/17 providing municipalities the authority to levy a transient accommodation tax (hotel tax).
 The purpose of this legislation was to recognize the importance of promoting Ontario as a destination for tourism and to ensure the vitality of Ontario’s tourism sector while maintaining a balance between tourism and municipal sectors.
 The transient accommodation tax is applicable to all accommodations under 30 days at hotels, motels and individual hosts.
 At its regular meeting on June 26, 2018, Hearst Town Council adopted By-law No. 48-18, authorizing the municipality to collect a municipal accommodation tax on temporary lodging as of January 1, 2019.
 The funds generated by this tax will be invested in sales, marketing and development activities of the tourism industry in the region.

-How much is the Municipal Accommodation Tax, and how is it applied?
+How much is the MAT, and how is it applied?

-The Municipal Accommodation Tax is 2%, comes into effect on January 1st, 2019 and will increase by 1% for the 2 subsequent years bringing it to 4% in 2021.
-It is only applicable to the room portion of the costs associated to overnight accommodations.
-All other revenues generated from the accommodation services including, but not limited to, meeting room rental, food and beverage, room service, laundry services parking etc. are excluded from the Municipal Accommodation Tax.
+The MAT rate is 4% and is only applicable to the room portion of the costs associated to overnight accommodations.
+All other revenues generated from the accommodation services; whether sold individually or included in a room package; are excluded from the MAT, including but not limited to, meeting room rental, food and beverage, room service, laundry service, internet access, parking, etc.

 I plan on staying at an AirBnB during my stay in Hearst, do I need to pay the Municipal Accommodation Tax for the stays in private residences?